-The 6th conference of the Arctic Regional Hydrographic Commission (ARHC) was held in Iqaluit, Nunavut, Canada on 3 and 6 October, back to back with the Ocean Innovation 2016 Conference that took place on 4 and 5 October.
+The 6th conference of the Arctic Regional Hydrographic Commission (ARHC) was held in Iqaluit $(\Delta^{c})$ , Nunavut, Canada on 3 and 6 October, back-to-back with the Ocean Innovation 2016 Conference that took place on 4 and 5 October.
 The Ocean Innovation Conference is the premier Canadian oceans conference.

 22 participants representing four of the five ARHC Members (Canada, Denmark, Norway, and the USA), two Observer States (Finland and Iceland) and one Observer from Indigenous and Northern Affairs Canada.
 The Russian Federation was unable to be represented at the Conference but provided written inputs that were taken into account or noted.
-The Conference was hosted by the Canadian Hydrographic Service and chaired by Mr Denis Hains, Director General of the Canadian Hydrographic Service and Hydrographer - General of Canada.
-Assistant Director Yves Guillam represented the IHO secretariat.
+The Conference was chaired by Mr Denis Hains, Director General of the Canadian Hydrographic Service and Hydrographer-General of Canada.
+Assistant Director Yves Guillam represented the IHO Secretariat.